Summary

 View VAT breakdown

 When you've finished adding items to your invoice, the total net, VAT and gross amounts appear at the bottom of the invoice.
-The VAT is broken down by VAT rate, so you can see a separate line for each rate used on the invoice.
+Break down the VAT by VAT rate, allowing you to see a separate line for each rate used on the invoice.

-If you would like to see a further breakdown of the VAT included on your invoice, select the View VAT Analysis link.
-This opens a table that displays a full breakdown of the VAT for the items you've put on the invoice, including the different VAT rates and a breakdown of values for goods and services.
+If you prefer to see a further breakdown of the VAT included on your invoice, select the View VAT Analysis link.
+Opens table displaying VAT breakdown for items on the invoice, including different rates and values for goods and services.

 Add attachments

-Attachments are a great way to keep track of any files you have that relate to this invoice.
+Attachments are a great way to organize and track any files related to this invoice.
 For example, you could attach sales literature such as a PDF brochure, or a product image.
 If you email the invoice to your customer, they can see the files you've attached.

 You can add up to 10 attachments to each invoice, using files of the following types: PDF, GIF, JPG, JPEG or PNG.
 The maximum size for each file is 2.5MB.